jesseatforlinx/new/homepage/index.rst

 ----

-*Wish you smooth development and thank you for choosing Forlinx Embedded!*
+*Thank you for choosing Forlinx Embedded.
+We're committed to supporting your development journey.*

 ----